fjiangAI/fjiangAI.github.io/_pages/about.md

 [05/30/24] We released our [UMLF](https://github.com/Jeff-Sue/URT), an unsupervised mutual learning framework for discourse parsing and topic segmentation and its [technique report](https://arxiv.org/pdf/2405.19799).

-[05/16/24] 🎉🎉🎉 We have one paper accepted as the main conference of ACL.
+[05/16/24] 🎉🎉🎉 We have one paper accepted by the ACL.

 [03/26/24] We released our [CPTS](https://github.com/fjiangAI/CPTS), a Chinese paragraph-level topic structure corpus and its [technique report](https://arxiv.org/pdf/2305.14790).

-[03/15/24] 🎉🎉🎉 We have one paper accepted as the main conference of NAACL.
+[03/15/24] 🎉🎉🎉 We have one paper accepted by the NAACL.

 [03/05/24] We made [an empirical study for ChatGPT in discourse analysis of dialogue](https://github.com/yxfanSuda/GPTforDDA) and released its [technique report](https://arxiv.org/pdf/2305.08391).

-[02/20/24] 🎉🎉🎉 We have two papers accepted as the main conference of COLING.
+[02/20/24] 🎉🎉🎉 We have two papers accepted by the COLING.

-[01/16/24] We released our [MMAPIS](https://github.com/fjiangAI/MMAPIS), A open-sourced Multi-Modal Automated Academic Papers Interpretation System, and its [technique report](https://arxiv.org/abs/2401.09150).
+[01/16/24] We released our [MMAPIS](https://github.com/fjiangAI/MMAPIS), an open-sourced Multi-Modal Automated Academic Papers Interpretation System, and its [technique report](https://arxiv.org/abs/2401.09150).

 [11/16/23] We released our upgrade of HuatuoGPT to [HuatuoGPT-II](https://github.com/FreedomIntelligence/HuatuoGPT-II), and its [technique report](https://arxiv.org/abs/2311.09774).

 [11/16/23] We released our [SDAK](https://github.com/FreedomIntelligence/SDAK), a self-diagnostic atomic knowledge benchmark for popular Chinese medical foundation models, and its [technique report](https://arxiv.org/abs/2310.11722).

-[10/06/23] 🎉🎉🎉 We have three papers accepted as the main conference or Findings of EMNLP.
+[10/06/23] 🎉🎉🎉 We have three papers accepted by the EMNLP.

 [08/23/23] We released our [PlatoLM](https://github.com/FreedomIntelligence/ReaLM), a user-simulator-based LLM, and its [technique report](https://arxiv.org/abs/2308.11534v1).